superfaktura/docs/expenses.md

 ## Add expense

 Add new expense.
-If you want to add tags to expense, refer to *FAQ > How do I add tags to an entity?*.
+If you want to add tags to expense, refer to [FAQ > How do I add tags to an entity?](faq.md#how-do-i-add-tags-to-an-entity).

 ### Request